mcknightryan/DamageLocationAnnounce/README.md

 Download
 --------

-Link to a jar file coming soon.
+You can download a precompiled jar from [here](http://uhc.niccossystem.net/irrelium/f/DamageLocationAnnounce.jar).

 Compilation
 -----------